Franchise Group (NASDAQ:FRG) Releases FY 2022 Earnings Guidance

-Franchise Group (NASDAQ:FRG – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+Franchise Group (NASDAQ:FRG – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $4.00-$4.00 for the period, compared to the consensus estimate of $5.00.
 The company issued revenue guidance of $4.30 billion-$4.30 billion, compared to the consensus revenue estimate of $4.45 billion.

-FRG has been the topic of a number of recent research reports.
-DA Davidson dropped their target price on Franchise Group to $55.00 in a research report on Tuesday.
-B. Riley dropped their target price on Franchise Group from $63.00 to $49.00 in a research report on Friday, August 5th.
-Finally, Oppenheimer dropped their target price on Franchise Group from $65.00 to $45.00 and set an outperform rating on the stock in a research report on Monday.
+A number of equities research analysts have recently issued reports on the stock.
+B. Riley lowered their price target on shares of Franchise Group from $63.00 to $49.00 in a report on Friday, August 5th.
+DA Davidson decreased their price objective on shares of Franchise Group to $55.00 in a research report on Tuesday, August 9th.
+Finally, Oppenheimer decreased their price objective on shares of Franchise Group from $65.00 to $45.00 and set an outperform rating on the stock in a research report on Monday, August 8th.

-The company also recently declared a quarterly dividend, which will be paid on Friday, October 14th.
-Investors of record on Friday, September 30th will be paid a $0.625 dividend.
-The ex-dividend date of this dividend is Thursday, September 29th.
-This represents a $2.50 annualized dividend and a yield of 7.28%.
-Franchise Group’s dividend payout ratio (DPR) is presently 28.80%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, October 14th.
+Stockholders of record on Friday, September 30th will be given a $0.625 dividend.
+This represents a $2.50 annualized dividend and a dividend yield of 6.74%.
+The ex-dividend date is Thursday, September 29th.
+Franchise Group’s dividend payout ratio is presently 28.80%.

-Institutional investors have recently modified their holdings of the stock.
+Large investors have recently modified their holdings of the stock.
 Great West Life Assurance Co.
-Can lifted its position in shares of Franchise Group by 44.2% during the 1st quarter.
+Can raised its position in shares of Franchise Group by 44.2% in the 1st quarter.
 Great West Life Assurance Co.
-Can now owns 2,308 shares of the company’s stock valued at $100,000 after acquiring an additional 707 shares during the period.
-Advisor Group Holdings Inc. raised its holdings in shares of Franchise Group by 62.3% during the 1st quarter.
+Can now owns 2,308 shares of the company’s stock worth $100,000 after purchasing an additional 707 shares during the last quarter.
+Advisor Group Holdings Inc. increased its holdings in Franchise Group by 62.3% in the 1st quarter.
 Advisor Group Holdings Inc. now owns 2,731 shares of the company’s stock worth $113,000 after buying an additional 1,048 shares in the last quarter.
-HighTower Advisors LLC acquired a new position in shares of Franchise Group during the 1st quarter worth $226,000.
-Jane Street Group LLC acquired a new position in shares of Franchise Group during the 1st quarter worth $242,000.
-Finally, KB Financial Partners LLC raised its holdings in shares of Franchise Group by 24.3% during the 1st quarter.
+HighTower Advisors LLC bought a new stake in Franchise Group in the 1st quarter worth about $226,000.
+Jane Street Group LLC bought a new stake in Franchise Group in the 1st quarter worth about $242,000.
+Finally, KB Financial Partners LLC increased its holdings in Franchise Group by 24.3% in the 1st quarter.
 KB Financial Partners LLC now owns 7,324 shares of the company’s stock worth $303,000 after buying an additional 1,432 shares in the last quarter.
-45.51% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors own 45.51% of the company’s stock.

 Franchise Group Company Profile